-The required minimum floor level, called Flood Planning Level, is derived from a detailed flood study of the Belongil Creek catchment.
+Parts of the town centre are flood prone.
+In those areas, the ground floor level of new development must be set at or above the Flood Planning Level, which is derived from a detailed flood study of the Belongil Creek catchment.
 The adopted level accounts for longer term sea level rise.

-The result of this is that, for areas within the Town Centre that are flood prone, ground floor levels will need to be set above existing ground levels (varying from 0.4-1.2m).
+The result is that, within flood prone areas, ground floor levels will need to be set above existing ground levels (varying from 0.4-1.2m).
 As the definition of building height is based on a measurement above existing ground level, development in these flood prone areas is unreasonably restricted.